Minimally Invasive Spinal Surgery

 Disc Herniation:

-The soft inner nucleus of the spinal discs may bulge out via cracks and tears on the outer shell.
+A herniated disc occurs when the soft inner nucleus of the spinal discs may bulge out via cracks and tears in the outer shell.
 The bulging components may pinch the surrounding nerve roots.

 Facet Joint Arthritis: